 Ken is an estate planning attorney in San Rafael.
 He formerly chaired the State Bar Commission on Administration of Justice and serves as Secretary to the PRE Road Advisory Board.
-He is a member of the California Planning & Conservation League, Natural Resources Defense Council, and Sierra Club, among environmental non-profits, and serves on the Board of Environmental Action Committee of West Marin.
-Ken has been an active member of MCL’s Board for many years, serving as Treasurer and Chair of the Finance Committee.
+He is a member of the California Planning & Conservation League, Natural Resources Defense Council, and Sierra Club, among environmental non-profits, and serves on the Board of of the Marin Conservation League.

 Terence Carroll, Treasurer